mhe931/botmother/README.md

 # Telegram User Management Bot

 This is a Telegram bot built using the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library.
 The bot manages users, allowing an admin to approve user profiles and assign access permissions.
-User data is stored in an SQLite database with password protection.
+User data is stored in an SQLite database.

 ## Features

 - **User Registration:** Users can register by answering a series of questions.
 - **Admin Approval:** User profiles are sent to an admin for approval.
 - **Access Management:** Admins can assign, edit, or delete access permissions for users.
-- **Command Forwarding:** All user commands are forwarded to a specified Telegram channel.
-- **Admin Commands:**
-  - `/userlist`: View a list of users.
-  - `/adminlist`: View a list of admins.
-  - `/accesslist`: View and manage access permissions.
-  - `/nameparamlist`: View and manage profile questions.

 ## Requirements